BlitzKraig/fvtt-VoiceActor/README.md

 It's pretty simple, a little hacky, and contains some less than stellar coding practices...
 BUT, it's also pretty useful!

 In a nutshell, I find myself constantly asking my players "What did I make this guy sound like again?..." whenever we revisit an NPC.
-This module should help with that problem, allowing the GM to record a sample of an NPC's voice directly in their sheet.
+This module should help with that problem, allowing the GM to record a sample of an NPC's voice directly in their sheet, and play it back privately whenever they want.

 ## What does it do?